brainglobe/brainglobe.github.io/docs/source/tutorials/index.md

 :img-bottom: images/cellfinder.png
 :link: template-builder-pre-align
 :link-type: doc
-Aligning samples to use in a template building
+Aligning samples to use for template building
 :::

 ::::